c3g/GenPipes/README.md

 ###   The FASTQ files

-FASTQ files must be placed within a directory structure nested by sample and lane number.
+FASTQ files must be placed in a directory structure nested by sample and lane number.
 See [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to do this.

 ###   The configuration (ini) file.